iitmcvg/fun-with-faces/README.md

 lowerlip lower part - 55 to 59
 upper lower part - 60 to 64
 lowerlip upper part - 65 to 67

+anticlockwise starting with my left corner- storage of vertices x- left to right increases y - top to bottom increases
+0 3
+1 2